MikeiLL/appension/README.md

 =========

 Echonest player for devil glitch extension
- - major glitch - the longest pop song ever
+ - Infinite glitch - the longest pop song ever

 This is a collection of scripts for exploring ways to dynamically append segments of a VERY LONG song.